Antidepressant medication

 Quick facts

-• Antidepressant medication can help ease symptoms of depression and anxiety by affecting brain chemicals called neurotransmitters.
+• Antidepressant medication can help ease symptoms of depression, anxiety, and other mental health conditions

 • There are different types of antidepressants, and types such as SSRIs and SNRIs are commonly prescribed.